 More people are travelling independently now than ever before and that is always a great thing, but as modern technology has advanced and time has moved on, the way in which people travel has inexorably changed too.
 The backpacking bubble is a very different place now, and it isn’t always for the better.

 I started travelling back when Lonely Planet was still the bible and the only thing you had to do to find somewhere quiet, cheap and out of the way was head somewhere that wasn’t mentioned in their accommodation section.
 Carrying around paperbacks was an actual problem and hostels still had bookshelves with book swap services!
-I even remember when to use the internet you had to seek out one of the many internet cafe’s scattered around popular backpacker haunts, and to call home you had to find an IDD phone, often in the back of an internet cafe.
+I even remember when to use the internet you had to seek out one of the many internet cafe’s scattered around popular backpacker haunts, and to call home you had to find an IDD phone, often in the back of that same internet cafe.

 Yes, I’m old.
 Shut up.

 I mourn for that simpler time sometimes.
 Like some aging uncle Albert constantly muttering ‘during the war’, I find myself increasingly shuffling round the hostels and guesthouses grumbling to myself and shaking my head at the folly of youth as I contemplate another upgrade to a private room.
 Sod it, I have a career now, I can afford it!